CATALYST - an entrepreneurship challenge

 The Chang Institute's Entrepreneurship Challenges will guide you through development of innovative solutions to real issues faced by community partners.
 Through workshops, an at-your-own pace workbook, mentoring, and other tools, over 6-8 weeks you (as an individual or team) will explore a problem space and opportunities for change, and develop a potential solution to pitch to a panel of industry experts.

-This Fall 2025, the Chang Institute will be collaborating with OS Development and our community partner Moment Energy.
+For Fall 2025, the Chang Institute collaborated with OS Development and our community partner Moment Energy.

 Eligibility: All SFU registered students, staff, faculty, and alumni within 2 years, and their team partners (each team must have at least 1 SFU community member)